 How Does Weather Affect The Nightjar Hunting?

-Bad weather also diminishes a nightjar’s vision.
+Lousy weather also diminishes a nightjar’s vision.
 They are dependent on good, clear weather when hunting.
 Moonlight, especially a full moon, is ideal.
 Weather conditions are best with warm, dry evenings to maximize hunting.

 Like many other birds, nightjars migrate in the fall to the tropics as cold weather means much fewer insects.
-For eating and hunting, nightjars need to travel to where the food is.
+For eating and hunting, nightjars need to travel where the food is.